 We also had the club’s founder and life member Mr Neville Oldham and over 150 past and present members, with some coming from as far as the US just to join in the celebrations.

 The highlight of the event for many was the very moving and heart-felt speech by Neville.
 “It’s not the building, or the boats that make the club it’s the members” was exemplified by the hard work and commitment put in by so many to make the event the success it was.
 To say it exceeded expectations is an understatement.

 The birthday party was the culmination of a year of activities to celebrate the 50th year of the club which included a ‘Diving Through The Ages Event’ at Macclesfield leisure centre, where club members had a chance to try a variety of equipment including a hard hat supplied by the Historic Diving Society, the re-launch of the photographic competition and a very special Annual Dinner Dance at the start of the year.

-Since then the club has continued to develop, we have faced some challenges but always come out stronger, this application outlines the current position, one of strength we hope driven by the enthusiasm and effort of the current growing membership.
+Since then the club has continued to develop, we have faced some challenges but always come out stronger.

 My Life in the blue stuff – tales from the early days of scuba diving